lehaSVV2009/leetcode/System Design/README.md

 - How to handle too large distributed file storage?
 - What to do with too many old photos rows to not load DB (cold storage?)
 - How to enable so many connections for upload?
+- How to connect file upload with queue?

 ### Civilization Web